Passion of Saints Perpetua and Felicity: Summary of the Passion text

 Perpetua's father visits her in prison and pleads with her, but Perpetua remains steadfast in her faith (v).
 She is brought to a hearing before the governor Hilarianus and the martyrs confess their Christian faith (vi).
-In a second vision, Perpetua sees her brother Dinocrates, who had died unbaptized from cancer at the early age of seven (vii).
+In a second vision, Perpetua sees her brother Dinocrates, who had died from cancer at the early age of seven (vii).
 She prayed for him and later had a vision of him happy and healthy, his facial disfigurement reduced to a scar (viii).
 Perpetua's father again visits the prison, and Pudens (the warden) shows the martyrs' honor (ix).

 The day before her martyrdom, Perpetua envisions herself defeating a savage Egyptian and interprets this to mean that she would have to do battle not merely with wild beasts but with the Devil himself (x).

 Saturus, who is also said to have recorded his own vision, sees himself and Perpetua transported eastward by four angels to a beautiful garden, where they meet Jocundus, Saturninus, Artaxius, and Quintus, four other Christians who are burnt alive during the same persecution (xi–xii).
 He also sees Bishop Optatus of Carthage and the priest Aspasius, who beseech the martyrs to reconcile the conflicts between them (xiii).

 As the editor resumes the story, Secundulus is said to have died in prison (xiv).
 The slave Felicitas gives birth to a daughter despite her initial concern that she would not be permitted to suffer martyrdom with the others, since the law forbade the execution of pregnant women (xv).
 On the day of the games, the martyrs are led into the amphitheatre (xviii).
 At the demand of the crowd they were first scourged before a line of gladiators; then a boar, a bear, and a leopard were set on the men, and a wild cow on the women (xix).
 Wounded by the wild animals, they gave each other the kiss of peace and were then put to the sword (xix).
 The text describes Perpetua's death as follows; "But Perpetua, that she might have some taste of pain, was pierced between the bones and shrieked out; and when the swordsman's hand wandered still (for he was a novice), herself set it upon her own neck.
 Perchance so great a woman could not else have been slain (being feared of the unclean spirit) had she not herself so willed it" (xix).
 The text ends as the editor extols the acts of the martyrs.